August 19, 2025

 A body mass index of 18.5-24.9 is recommended to increase the chances of pregnancy.
 This is because a higher BMI can alter the mitochondrial function of the egg, leading to oxidative stress, thus affecting egg quality.

-And like all our high school anthem said, “mitochondria is the powerhouse of the cell”.
+And like all our high school textbooks said, “mitochondria is the powerhouse of the cell”.
 Anything that affects this powerhouse can ultimately affect the quality.

 There's no magic "egg-freezing diet," unfortunately😔, but aiming for a balanced, nutritious diet is key.